Road Pricing

 Richard H. Pratt (1999-2007), Traveler Response to Transportation System Changes, TCRP Report 95, TRB (www.trb.org); at www.trb.org/TRBNet/ProjectDisplay.asp?ProjectID=1034.

-PSRC (2008), Traffic Choices Study, Puget Sound Regional Council (www.psrc.org/projects/trafficchoices).
-This federally funded pilot project tested the effects of pricing on residents’ travel behavior.
+PSRC (2008), Traffic Choices Study, Puget Sound Regional Council (www.psrc.org/transportation/traffic).

 Fiona Rajé (2003), Impacts Of Road User Charging/Workplace Parking Levy On Social Inclusion/Exclusion: Gender, Ethnicity And Lifecycle Issues, University Of Oxford Transport Studies Unit (www.tsu.ox.ac.uk/research/impacts.html).